-Angela Wright has lived in Chipstead for 35 years.
+Angela Wright lived in Chipstead for 35 years.
 She is probably best known for her wonderful mezzo soprano singing voice with the Banstead Operatic Society, and also solo performances at various events in the PA Hall.

 Angela’s lifetime passion has always been singing.
 Having achieved a Grade 8, she attempted to enroll in formal opera training in London, but the competition proved too great.